solid-contrib/external-interop-panel/README.md

 # Solid External Interop and Outreach Panel

+If you are interested in working on how Solid relates to other initiatives you might be interested in [joining the Solid External Interop and Outreach Panel](https://github.com/solid/process/blob/master/panels.md).

-Here is a record of initiatives that have been compared to Solid with a place to collect notes on similarities, differences, and possible areas to complement.
+Below is a record of initiatives that have been compared to Solid with a place to collect notes on similarities, differences, and possible areas to complement.

 Add to this list by submitting a pull request.